Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-Like my traditional recipe, this one starts with room temperature cream cheese, butter, and some powdered sugar.
-I use fresh lemon zest and juice to get that luscious lemon flavor and sometimes I add some yellow food coloring if I want the color to pop.
+It starts with room temperature cream cheese, butter, and some powdered sugar.
+I use fresh lemon zest and juice to get that luscious lemon flavor and sometimes I add some yellow food coloring if I want the color to pop on an Easter dessert.

 Lemon frosting on beaters.

-• Cream cheese: The full-fat block-style kind works the best.
-Make sure you soften the cream cheese to room temperature.
-If it’s too cold, it won’t mix well.
+• Cream cheese: The full-fat block-style is the only one I recommend.
+Make sure to soften the cream cheese to room temperature.
+If it’s too cold, it won’t clump.

 • Unsalted Butter: Again, make sure to soften the butter to room temp.
 If you only have salted butter that’s ok!
 You can omit the salt from the recipe.

 • Powdered sugar: This works well in this recipe as it incorporates easily without leaving any granules.
-You can use more or less depending on how sweet you like your lemon frosting.
+You can use more or less depending on how sweet you like your cream cheese lemon frosting.

 • Lemon: I use both the zest and juice.
 Learn how to zest a lemon the easy way.
 You can use lemon extract if you don’t have any fresh lemons on hand.